Posts

 Why Is Congress Agnostic About Natural Gas?

-Why Is Congress Agnostic About Natural Gas? -- Seeking Alpha: "The only cure for eventual US insolvency (and loss of sovereignty) is a strategic long-term comprehensive energy policy that reduces foreign oil exports, invests in natural gas transportation infrastructure with an eye toward a future hydrogen based economy, and a reduction in US deficit spending.
+Why Is Congress Agnostic About Natural Gas? -- Seeking Alpha : "The only cure for eventual US insolvency (and loss of sovereignty) is a strategic long-term comprehensive energy policy that reduces foreign oil exports, invests in natural gas transportation infrastructure with an eye toward a future hydrogen based economy, and a reduction in US deficit spending.
 Still, Congress is asleep and content to support failed 20th century liquid and solid fuels like oil and coal while ignoring the one domestic fuel that is cleaner, cheaper, abundant, and can significantly reduce foreign oil imports: US produced natural gas."
+Noe=rton's comment: We are missing an obvious energy future in the USA here.
+Let's get going for vehicles that run on natural gas!

 Will the Downturn in the Baltic Dry Index Lead to a Correction in the S&P 500? greenfaucet

-Will the Downturn in the Baltic Dry Index Lead to a Correction in the S&P 500? greenfaucet: "There's been some chatter on the recent down-turn in the Baltic Dry Index, which has been a rough leader of the S&P 500 at key turning points.
+Will the Downturn in the Baltic Dry Index Lead to a Correction in the S&P 500? greenfaucet : "There's been some chatter on the recent down-turn in the Baltic Dry Index, which has been a rough leader of the S&P 500 at key turning points.
 Let's take a look at the recent relationship between the two indexes and what the current BDI Index is showing."

 The Quiet Coup - The Atlantic (May 2009)